 TGax Editor: Update D2.3 P275L54 as shown below.

-NOTE—If a non-AP HE STA does not respond to a Trigger frame or a frame with a TRS Control subfield in which the STA was allocated a 26-tone RU when operating in an operating class for which the behavior limits set listed in Annex E includes the DFS_50_100_Behavior, then the AP is recommended not to allocate 26-tone RU for the same non-AP HE STA in the next Trigger frame or frame with a TRS Control subfield.
+If a non-AP HE STA does not respond to a Trigger frame or a frame with a TRS Control subfield in which the STA was allocated a 26-tone RU when operating in an operating class for which the behavior limits set listed in Annex E includes the DFS_50_100_Behavior, then the AP should not to allocate 26-tone RU for the same non-AP HE STA in the next Trigger frame or frame with a TRS Control subfield.